yilmazerd/simplerest01/README.md

 SMP-012, Create examples.
 Simple Java examples to mock response and simply python examples to mock response

+SMP-013, Develop a new controller that takes text and posts to py server as json

 BL: Limit code execution to 1 second